Hypnosis • Case Management • Legal Nurse Consultant • Grief Counseling • Stress Management • Meditation • Spiritual counseling

 Course Information

-This online CEU course focuses on working with children suffering a loss.
+This online CE course focuses on working with children suffering a loss.
 Students learn best methods for working with and talking to children and adolescents about loss and how to provide therapeutic interventions.
 This course will present learning related to children and adolescents suffering loss of death, divorce, suicides, disabilities and more.
 The tasks of mourning will be examined from this age groups' perspective.
 Students will learn a comprehensive set of communication techniques in working with children and in assisting them to more fully express their feelings of loss.
 Students will examine children's fears, how to help them face funerals and memorials and other related dynamics.
 Content also focuses on abnormal grief reactions and when to refer for therapies.
 Upon successful completion of this course, students are awarded 20 contact hours of continuing education credits.
-Course Code: GC 430
+Course Code: GC 430.
+Contact Hours of CE = 20.

 Instructor/Course Author: Dominick L. Flarey, Ph.D, MBA, RN,BC, GC-C